Flowers are better in a bundle. And so are your classes.

 On top of that, selling packages allows clients to purchase multiple class sessions upfront — meaning you collect those funds up front!

 For clients, packages mean they’re committing to more fitness classes in the future, so they keep on coming back.

 Extra Credit: Schedulicity offers automated appointment reminder texts and emails as part of our online booking software.
-Sign up for Schedulicity to get all our scheduling, marketing, and payment solutions.
-Sign up today.
+Sign up today for Schedulicity to get all our scheduling, marketing, and payment solutions.